MalekZoghlami/ds_salary_proj/README.md

 # Data Science Salary Estimator: Project Overview

-- Created a tool that estimates data science salaries (MAE ~ $ 11K) to help data scientists negotiate their income when they get a job.
+- Created a tool that estimates data science salaries to help data scientists negotiate their income when they get a job.
 - Scraped over 1000 job descriptions from glassdoor using python and selenium
 - Engineered features from the text of each job description to quantify the value companies put on python, excel, aws, and spark.
 - Optimized Linear, Lasso, and Random Forest Regressors using GridsearchCV to reach the best model.
 - Built a client facing API using flask

 ## Code and Resources Used
 Python Version: 3.7
 Packages: pandas, numpy, sklearn, matplotlib, seaborn, selenium, flask, json, pickle